zajichek/zajichek/_codex_suggestions/03_blog_post_template_and_seo_recommendations.md

 ### Current issue
 Several posts begin conversationally or with background.
 For example, `post/building-an-llm-powered-shiny-app-for-hospital-readmissions/index.qmd` starts with a video and exploratory context before a direct answer to what the post teaches.
 That tone is engaging, but the page could be easier for AI/search systems to summarize.

+As of the July 2026 review, there are also newer AI/data-science workflow drafts, including `post/sweet-spot-for-ai-coding-assistants-in-data-science-work/index.qmd` and `post/why-an-estimand-for-flux/index.qmd`, that should receive this treatment before publication.

 ### Suggested change
 For cornerstone posts, add a short "In brief" or direct-answer paragraph after the front matter and before long background, videos, or code.